RosettaCommons/demos/tutorials/Tutorial_2_Working_With_Rosetta/Tutorial_2.md

 ##Post-Processing
 Because Rosetta is stochastic software, it is often necessary to perform statistical analysis on the structures it generates, called *decoys*.
 This may be done with a statistics package such as R, documentation for which is [here](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf).

+# Where to Find Things In Rosetta
+###Binaries
+The Rosetta executables are all symlinked into Rosetta/source/bin and may be run from there; the actual executables are compiled into Rosetta/source/build, but should be run from source/bin to ensure robustness to updates.
+###Source Code
+The Rosetta source code exists in Rosetta/source/src, but does not contain content required for non-developer users of Rosetta.
+###Weights files
+Rosetta weights files (.wts files), used to parameterize the scorefunction weights, are in Rosetta/main/database/scoring/weights .
+##Params files
+Parameter files are in the corresponding subdirectories of /Rosetta/main/database/chemical/residue_type_sets .
+###Tools
+The tools directory, Rosetta/tools, contains a number of useful tools for manipulating Rosetta inputs and outputs.
+###Scripts
+RosettaScripts and useful python scripts may be found in Rosetta/main/source/scripts